 In it, they want to link Bosch to the Brotherhood of Our Lady which was active in his town, but they have contradictory statements as to if he was ever a member himself.

 In any case, I agree that the impression from the painting to me, and moreover the importance for humans who watch it today, is the oneiric play of desire that breaks through the moral conflicts of sin and of daily hardships.
-Bosch is much more individualistic and complex in his thinking than the obvious and traditional themes (deadly sins, the passion of christ, the life of saints etc) he uses as vessels for the unconscious and imaginative flow of his daydreams and nightmares.
+Bosch is much more individualistic and complex in his thinking than the obvious and traditional themes (deadly sins, the passion of christ, the life of saints etc) that he used as vessels for the unconscious and imaginative flow of his daydreams and nightmares.

 - Study trip to ’s-Hertogenbosch (cancelled) and Madrid (done).

-- Buying of materials.
+- Buying of materials (partly done).

-- Excercises, adjustments, composition work, practice ca one week (Fylkingen?).
+- Excercises, adjustments, composition work, practice.

 Information about further developments will be posted here.